thearijain/4InARow/README.md

 • Surely you must be thinking of how simple of a game we built, but that's where you're wrong!

-• The innovation this game elicits is its [win checking ability] (https://github.com/thearijain/MixIt/blob/master/ReadMePictures/isWin()%20(2).pdf).
+• The innovation this game elicits is its [win checking ability](https://github.com/thearijain/MixIt/blob/master/ReadMePictures/isWin()%20(2).pdf).